lulav/LRS_Documentation/docs_tutorials/index.md

 In addition to the prerquisites for working with the CITROS CLI offline, make sure:

 - You have a working internet connection.
-- You have signed up to [Citos](https://citros.io) and have your login password.
+- You have signed up to [CITROS](https://citros.io) and have your login password.

 Using the CITROS CLI online is very similar, from the user's standpoint, to using it offline.
-We still use the `init` and `run` commands, albeit with slite alterations or different consequences.
+We still use the `init` and `run` commands, albeit with slight alterations or different consequences.
 In addition, there are a few more commands necessary to interact with the CITROS cloud.

 ### logging in